Leadership Competencies: Everything You Need to Know

 The various leadership skills are broadly divided into four primary categories: interpersonal, cognitive, strategic, and business.
 How these four varying skill categories are based on the levels of organization in a company is referred to as the "strataplex" model.

 The higher the level of management in an organization, the greater the number of leadership skills required.
 Out of these four leadership skills, cognitive ability was listed as being the most important.
-It is cognitive skills that is thought to be the foundation of leadership as it involves acquiring new knowledge and information to apply to problem-solving procedures that can benefit the organization.
+It is cognitive skills that is thought to be the foundation of leadership, as it involves acquiring new knowledge and information to apply to problem-solving procedures that can benefit the organization.

 When it came to advancement and promotion up the leadership ladder, the two most critical skills were business and strategic skills.
-Both strategic skills and business acumen are necessary to be effective at higher level management jobs, therefore mastering these skills can lead to more vertical advancement.
+Both strategic skills and business acumen are necessary to be effective at higher-level management jobs, therefore mastering these skills can lead to more vertical advancement.

 The Managers' Perceptions of Justice in High Potential Identification Practices

-Since leadership is an important part of an organization's future, identifying individuals with high potential for leadership is considered essential for producing future leaders for an organization.
+Since leadership is an important part of an organization's future, identifying individuals with high potential for leadership is considered essential for producing future leaders in an organization.
 Using leadership competencies is an important part of determining those individuals who have the higher potential to become influential leaders in the organization.